Let Provident Realty Group assist you with purchasing your new home in Dublin

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of taking your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your application.

-The estimate depends on the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy.
-I'll review the estimate and let you know if it all looks permissible.
+This estimate is based on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and be within a tight range of accuracy.
+I'll go over the estimate and let you know if everything looks okay.

 Then it's time to close on your house.
-This will most often occur at a title company or escrow office and is often a smooth and peaceful event.
+This should take place at a title company or escrow office and will likely be a smooth and hassle-free affair.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you have any questions, be sure to call me at (925) 999-9531 or e-mail me at .
+And if you need anything or have any questions, just contact me at 9259999531 or e-mail me at .